rakeshkchhabra/AndroidApplications/TwitterApp/README.md

-# Simple twitter client application
+# Twitter client application

 (Twitter client App README)

 This is a simple twitter client application for twitter

-Time spent: 10 hours spent in total
+Time spent: 25 hours spent in total

 Completed user stories: